-provided that total demand is elastic, reduces deadweight loss.
-More interestingly, we show how competition reduces the scope for firms to exploit naive customers; by reducing prices and commissions alike, an increase in competition leads to a better alignment of the expectations held by naive customers with the actual behavior of advisers.
+Finally, our analysis also sheds light on the potential of competition to increase efficiency and consumer surplus.
+With wary customers, as can be expected, our analysis reveals only standard insights, namely, that competition increases consumer surplus and reduces the deadweight loss that results when total demand is elastic.
+More interestingly, we show how competition reduces the scope for firms to exploit naive customers.
+By reducing prices and commissions alike, an increase in competition leads to a better alignment of the expectations held by naive customers with the behavior of advisers.
 However, eventually firms make strictly higher profits with naive than with wary customers.
 Thus, even in the presence of competition, the incentives for firms to educate naive customers-so as to steal market share from firms that still offer exploitative contracts-are still limited.